 Chemistry A Level

-Chemistry is the key to essential leading research designed to solve issues facing our world today.
+Are you interested in developing cutting edge medicines, sustainable biofuel technologies, fuels of the future or state of the art materials?
+If so, then Chemistry is the A Level for you.
 It is a fascinating subject which teaches you to develop a wide range of skills, think logically, solve problems and work in an organised manner.
-Chemistry links particularly well with one or more A Levels out of Biology, Maths or Physics, and many students further combine it with subjects such as Geography, English or Psychology, depending on their interests.
 Chemists are involved in activities such as developing sustainable biofuel technologies and improving medicines to treat serious illnesses like cancer.

 Students will be expected to have at least two GCSEs at grade 6, English Language at grade 5 and the remainder no less than grade 4.
 If you have studied Double Award or Combined Science, you will be expected to have a double grade 6 in Science and grade 6 in Mathematics (higher grade tier).
 If you have studied separate sciences, you will be expected to have GCSE grade 6 in Chemistry, grade 6 from Biology or Physics and grade 6 in Mathematics.
 You are advised to combine Chemistry with Biology if pursuing a career in medicine or biomedical sciences.

 You will be assessed on your knowledge of inorganic, organic and physical chemistry.
 Throughout the course, you will build up a portfolio of experimental work to demonstrate the development of your practical skills for which you will receive a separate qualification that will sit alongside your A level qualification.